Access to Capital - Loans

-There are many subsidized nonprofit lenders across the state offering subsidized loans for small businesses.
+There are many subsidized nonprofit lenders across the State of Ohio offering subsidized loans for small businesses.
 Subsidized nonprofit lenders are mission-driven lenders who focus on serving entrepreneurs and small business owners who face barriers obtaining loans or lines of credit from traditional banks.
 Many of these lenders also provide technical assistance and business support programs.
 Most subsidized nonprofit lenders are either Community Development Financial Institutions (CDFIs) or Community Development Corporations (CDCs), which designate lenders that have access to subsidized loan dollars from the federal government.

 Lenders that have a history working with food businesses:

 The State of Ohio offers several loan programs addressing the needs and opportunities of entrepreneurs and small businesses.
 These programs have a wide variety of requirements and restrictions - please do your own research!

 - 166 Direct Loan Program - Provides capital for expansion projects to companies that have limited access to capital and funding from conventional, private sources of financing

 - Ohio GrowNOW Program - Enables small business owners to receive up to a 3% interest rate reduction on new or existing small business loans for two years, with the opportunity for renewals.

 - Ag-LINK - Ohio farm operators and other agriculture businesses can apply for an interest rate reduction on a loan or line of credit up to $150,000

 - Collateral Enhancement Program (CEP) - Facilitates increased lending by banks to small businesses, and minority-owned businesses for growth or expansion

 - JobsOhio - Growth Loan Fund - Provides capital for expansion projects to companies that have limited access to capital and funding from conventional, private sources of financing